The PTARMIGAN LAND GROUP

 Whilst we cannot directly influence the cost of energy, we can and do promote sustainable energy as part of our communities, by seeking partnerships with energy service companies to deliver efficient networks and modern renewable technologies where we can.

-In 2023, we have are investigating working with a sustainable energy company to introduce Smart-Grids into one of our developments, providing a mix of solar, wind power and battery use to reduce grid power consumption by up to 50%.
+We are continuing to work with a sustainable energy companies and energy asset adopters to introduce Smart-Grids and other renewable power and heat solutions into our developments, providing a mix of solar, wind power and battery use to reduce grid power consumption by up to 50%.

 Goal 8 – Decent Work and Economic Growth; Targets 8.2, 8.3, 8.5